-Australian-Chinese journalist detained for 3 years in China returns to Australia
+A Chinese Australian journalist detained for 3 years in China returns to Australia

-CANBERRA, Australia (AP) — A Chinese-Australian journalist who was convicted on murky espionage charges and detained in China for three years has returned to Australia, Prime Minister Anthony Albanese said Wednesday.
+CANBERRA, Australia (AP) — A Chinese Australian journalist who was convicted on murky espionage charges and detained in China for three years has returned to Australia, Prime Minister Anthony Albanese said Wednesday.

 Cheng Lei, 48, worked for the international department of China’s state broadcaster CCTV.
 She has reunited with her two children in Melbourne, Albanese said.

+China’s National Security Police said that Cheng had been approached by a foreign organization in May 2020 and provided them with state secrets she had obtained on the job in violation of a confidentiality clause signed with her employer.
+A police statement did not name the organization or say what the secrets were.

+A court in Beijing convicted her of illegally providing state secrets abroad and she was sentenced to two years and 11 months, the statement said.
+She was deported Wednesday after serving her sentence, presumably because she had already been detained for that long .

 Her return comes ahead of Albanese’s planned visit to Beijing this year on a date yet to be announced.
+He will become the first Australian prime minister to visit the Chinese capital in seven years.

-Albanese’s government has been lobbying for the release of Cheng and another Chinese-Australian held in China since 2019, Yang Hengjun.
+Albanese’s government has been lobbying for the release of Cheng and another Chinese Australian held in China since 2019, Yang Hengjun.

 Bilateral relations have improved since Albanese’s center-left Labor Party was elected after nine years of conservative rule.
 Beijing has lifted several official and unofficial trade barriers on Australian exports.

-Albanese suggested that Cheng had recently been sentenced after she was convicted in a closed-court trial last year on national security charges.
+Albanese’s reference to China’s judicial system suggested that Cheng had recently been sentenced after she was convicted in a closed-court trial last year on national security charges.

+Questioned by a reporter, Albanese said China was not acknowledging through Cheng’s release that she posed no threat or had been wrongfully detained.

+“No, China would have not have said that that’s the position.
+China would say that the judicial processes have been completed in China,” Albanese said.

 Albanese said he spoke to Cheng in Melbourne, where her children have been living with her mother, and that they discussed a letter she had written to the Australian public in August to mark the third anniversary of her detention.
 The Chinese-born journalist spoke in her letter about her love for her adopted country.